So, why are Lead Conversion Funnels Crucial for Business Growth? Let us give you some insight into the WHY!

 No hard feelings if my descriptions didn’t quite cut it for you LOL!

-Yes, I get it, but what’s the point to your story, Rory?
+Yes, I get it, but what’s the point of your story, Rory?

 So, by now you are probably wondering what oiling your car and cooking French fries have in common with a lead conversion funnel right?